GiantRavens/empathymachine/README.md

    Server: 1.1.1.1
    ```

-   With DNS routed through EmpathyMachine, all subdomains of a listed host are also sinkholed (e.g. a `drifft.com` entry covers `www.drifft.com`, `ads.api.drifft.com`, etc.).
+   With DNS routed through EmpathyMachine, all subdomains of a listed host are also sinkholed (e.g. a `adsandtrackingareawesome.com` entry covers `www.adsandtrackingareawesome.com`, `evenmoreads.adsandtrackingareawesome.com`, etc.).

 ## Operational Tips

 - **Observing logs** – `tracing` emits INFO for blocked requests and WARN for TLS or HTTP issues (e.g., clients that reject MITM or non-HTTP protocols like `mtalk.google.com`).
 If a service pins certificates or uses HTTP/2 only, add it to `tls.bypass_hosts`.
-- **Blocklist refresh** – Run `cargo run -- --refresh-blocklists` as a cron job or manually; the proxy exits after downloads.
+- **Blocklist refresh** – Run `./empathymachine refresh-blocklists`; EmpathyMachine downloads configured sources and exits.
+Alternatively, pass `--update-lists` when running `./empathymachine start` to refresh lists before launching the proxy.
 - **Testing** – Execute `cargo test` to run unit and integration tests.
 Current suites cover blocklist behavior and HTTP pass-through scenarios.
 - **Certificates** – Root CA and keys live under the `ca_dir` (default `certs`).
 Deleting that directory will cause a new CA to be generated on next startup.
 See [docs/cert-import.md](docs/cert-import.md) for platform-specific trust-store instructions.